jasonwpost/german-app/README.md

 * make a page for case testing

 ## Ongoing
-* improve look and feel of artikel component (would like have a better looking button system)
+* improve look and feel of artikel component (would like have a better looking button system)oca
 * Find questions
 * Populate database